| Guitar Tone WoodsThere are many fine woods used today to build quality

 with a "quicker" response and louder tone than will a player of

 country music, who would probably opt for a warmer, more mellow tone.
+There are certain characteristics of certain woods

 that can be seen to be detrimental to sound.
 For example, Mahogany yields a